reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 Metrics are uniquely defined by a name, a namespace, and zero or more dimensions.
 Each data point in a metric has a time stamp, and optionally a unit of measure.

-When we choose CloudWatch to monitor our application, then the data about to certain attributes of the application is sent to CloudWatch as a data point for a metric at regular intervals.
+When we choose CloudWatch to monitor our application, then the data about certain attributes of the application is sent to CloudWatch as a data point for a metric at regular intervals.

 Please refer to the [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html) for a more elaborate explanation of Amazon CloudWatch concepts and capabilities.